mtpereira/blog/content/post/on-working-remotely.md

 ## Tools

 - Get a proper headset, with a unidirectional or bidirectional microphone.
-Your team mates hears will thank you!
+Your team mates' ears will thank you!
 I'm using the SteelSeries Arctis 3, which is wired, cheap and has a decent microphone.

 - Invest in ergonomics and comfort in your home office.
 Get a proper keyboard (you'll be alone most of the time, time to get those clicky mechanical keyboards out!), an ergonomic mouse and a high-resolution, big display (I'd recommend at least 23'' inch Full-HD display, but a 4K display is preferable) and a good chair (it should have arms raiser, a flat back and be as adjustable as possible).
 A standing desk might also be helpful, although I personally do not use them, as I just tend to move plenty and often.